-This summer marks the Washington State Historical Society’s 12th annual IN THE SPIRIT Contemporary Native Arts juried exhibition at the History Museum in Tacoma, on view June 15 through August 20.
+This summer marks the Washington State Historical Society’s 13th annual juried exhibition, IN THE SPIRIT Contemporary Native Arts.
+Selected works will be on view at the History Museum in Tacoma from June 30 through August 12.

 “IN THE SPIRIT continues the connection between the Historical Society’s Native collections and the vibrant contemporary arts scene.
 The exhibition is ever-changing, reflecting the variety of works entered for jurying, the artists who choose to enter, the interests and backgrounds of the jurors, as well as changes in political and social contexts,” said MaryMikel Stump, Director of Audience Engagement at WSHS.
 “It is an honor to meet these artists.
 Some works are deeply influenced by tradition while others use that tradition as a jumping off point for a more contemporary take, and, yet, some beautifully blend traditional methods and materials and contemporary forms.
 Truly, the past is present in these exemplary artworks.”